agello/techlab/labs/02_cli.md

 ## bash / zsh completion

-With Linux and Mac, the bashkompletion can be temporarily set with the following command:
+With Linux and Mac, the bashcompletion can be temporarily set with the following command:

 ``
 source <(oc completion bash)